cometbft/cometbft/docs/references/architecture/adr-template.md

 ## Alternative Approaches

 > This section contains information around alternative options that are considered
 > before making a decision.
-It should contain a explanation on why the alternative
+It should contain an explanation on why the alternative
 > approach(es) were not chosen.

 ## Decision